Vimy Militaria

 Good VF Condition $250

 One.
 Egypt Medal 1882-89 (undated reverse).
 Named to C. BONNING, PTE.
 R.M.L.I.
-Chaarles Bonning was born on 23 January 1846 at Ilminster, Somerset, and was working as a flax dresser before he enlisted in the Royal Marines on 20 February 1864.
+Charles Bonning was born on 23 January 1846 at Ilminster, Somerset, and was working as a flax dresser before he enlisted in the Royal Marines on 20 February 1864.
 He was appointed Private in 27 Company and served at Plymouth Headquarters until 8 February 1866 when he embarked on HMS INDUS.
 He returned to Plymouth Division on 1 October 1868 and embraked on HMS LIFFEY for the Flying Squadron-World Cruise from 1869-1870.
 His other ships included WARRIOR, CALEDONIA, and AGINCOURT.
 He served in the Royal Marine Battalion Egypt from 9 February 1884 until 20 November 1884, when he was invalided at Suakin, and he was in hospital before being returned to England on 26 December 1884.
 He completed 21 years of service and was discharged 27 February 1885.
 With copy of medal roll confirming Egypt Medal, service record, and summary of service.
 Medal is suspended on older slightly stained ribbon.

 VF Condition $300